Nagendra1997/mesibo-documentation/Flutter_README.md

 [Flutter](https://flutter.io/) by Google is a new framework that allows us to build beautiful native Apps on iOS and Android from a single codebase.
 It provides Fast Development, Expressive and Flexible UI, and Native Performance.

 Mesibo provides real time APIs for messaging,voice and video call which can be easily integrated into any application on Android or iOS platforms.
+Irrespective of the application platform that you are on,Mesibo can be easily integrated into any application as Mesibo provides platatform specific/Native SDK .

-In this sample app, the user interface is developed using flutter which interacts with Mesibo to send messages and make audio/video calls.
-To achieve this we have used flutter method channels.
+In this section, we will learn how to integrate flutter with Mesibo .
+In the sample app provides, the user interface is developed using flutter which interacts with Mesibo to send messages and make audio/video calls via method channels.

 # First Android App with Flutter